quiyetbrul/JoshCppCodingChallenge/README.md

 Without specified arguments when running the application, it will use the default host `localhost` and port `8080`.

+### Don't Want to Build it Yourself?

+You can download the pre-built binary from the latest [releases](https://github.com/quiyetbrul/JoshCppCodingChallenge/releases) page, download the appropriate binary for your platform, and run it directly without building it yourself.

 ## Project Structure

 - `libs/`: Contains header files.